Skip to contents

 Details

 The plot_track() function is designed as a diagnostic and exploratory tool.
-Its primary purpose is to display the raw spatial data (footprint coordinates and interpolated track trajectories) that have been digitized, so that users can visually confirm data integrity before conducting quantitative analyses.
-This includes checking whether footprints are in the correct order, whether tracks are oriented consistently, and whether interpolated trajectories align with the raw footprint data.
+Its primary purpose is to display the raw spatial data (footprint coordinates and interpolated trajectories) that have been digitized, so that users can visually confirm data integrity before conducting quantitative analyses.
+This includes checking whether footprints are in the correct order, whether trackways are oriented consistently, and whether interpolated trajectories align with the raw footprint data.

 Importantly, these plots are not intended to replace traditional ichnological illustrations.
 Hand-drawn maps and outlines often convey information that is not captured in raw coordinate plots, such as tridactyl morphology, manus/pes distinction, taxonomic attribution, or trackway orientation, and they frequently provide clearer and more communicative visual summaries of ichnological material.